 32-ID-B High-Speed Imaging

-Using the special operation (hybrid) modes of the APS, the High-Speed Imaging (HSI) technique takes advantage of the time structure of the filling pattern in the storage ring achieving exposure times set by the natural width of the x-ray pulses (down to 150 ps) and frame rates set by bunch repetition frequency (up to 271 kHz).
+The High-Speed Imaging (HSI) technique takes advantage of the time structure of the filling pattern in the storage ring achieving exposure times set by the natural width of the x-ray pulses (down to 150 ps) and frame rates set by bunch repetition frequency (up to 6.5 MHz).
 These make this instrument a unique research tool for studying transient phenomena in hard and soft condensed matter, in systems far from equilibrium, including materials under extreme conditions (stress, heat, etc), failure of materials on impact, and the self-propagating exothermic reactions in metallic multilayers.
-In addition to phase-contrast imaging, other complementary techniques (such as diffraction and stereo-imaging) are being developed in order to be used simultaneously when adequate.

 Proc.
 Nat.
 Acad.
 Sci.
 104, 13198-13203 (2007)